 If you are very invested in a certain topic, it can get very hard to keep your attention focused on the process.
 If possible, aim not to facilitate meetings in which you will be the main speaker and/or in which you care deeply about the exact outcome of the decision.

 You may have considered the idea of having an external facilitator support your group.
 This requires extra resources, and should definitely be an option on the table if you are facing a complicated or complex situation, such as a merger, a process that requires stakeholder engagement, and so on.
 Here you can find a handy checklist from the book Diverging conversations through facilitation, to help you decide if you need external support.

 As you can deduce from the checklist, day-to-day, ordinary team meetings should not require external help.
 Usually, it is the manager or team lead who picks up the task of facilitating meetings.
 That’s a good starting point, although I will argue below when discussing roles, that teamwork gets better and better if you can rotate facilitation roles among the group.

 Besides meetings, there are numerous other ways of getting things done.
 Facilitated or not, a meeting that could have been an email (or a phone call, or a Slack thread…) will certainly not feel like the best use of everyone’s time.
 Read a bit more about what to think of before even calling that meeting, in this piece on team meeting planning.

 To sum it all up, our key recommendations for facilitating effective meetings are:

 - Start with a check-in;

-- Share the meeting intention and structure (I DO ARRT);
+- Share the meeting intention and structure, preferably ahead of time (I DO ARRT);

 - Divide facilitation tasks among your team by assigning roles;